MCC code lookup: find your merchant category code

 MCCs serve a crucial purpose by standardizing transaction data, which impacts compliance, risk, and profitability across the entire payment chain.

-The MCC is the trigger for rewards, cashback categories, and card benefits.
-If your card offers a bonus on "gas," the transaction must carry the corresponding gas station MCC to qualify. - For regulators
+- For consumers: The MCC is the trigger for rewards, cashback categories, and card benefits.
+If your card offers a bonus on "gas," the transaction must carry the corresponding gas station MCC to qualify.

 Common use cases of MCCs